rtwilson/odo/README.md

   -H 'Authorization: Bearer devsecret' | jq
 ```

-## Resource Config Builder

-Odo resources are JSON control-plane objects.
-The expanded resource config model supports entry URLs, per-resource HTTP method allowlists, cookie policy metadata, request header rules, anonymous URL rules, resource-specific content rewrite rules, compatibility hints, and domain behavior rules.

-Domain rules can use behaviors:

-- `proxy`: safe matching requests may be proxied.
-- `cookie_domain`: host/domain may be used for cookie scope metadata.
-- `redirect_only`: redirects may be allowed without proxying the host directly.
-- `block`: explicit block; this wins over broader allow/proxy rules.
-- `external_allow`: links may leave the proxy without being treated as failures.

-Anonymous URL rules are scoped public proxy allowances, similar in intent to EZproxy `AnonymousURL`.
-They still pass URL safety checks and should be narrow, such as `https://cms-films.economist.com/*`.

-Content rewrite rules are explicit resource-specific text substitutions for difficult vendors.
-They support a small set of Odo-native replacement tokens such as `{proxy_url:https://www.example.com/}`, `{proxy_http_url:https://www.example.com/}`, `{proxy_base_url}`, `{target_origin}`, and `{proxy_host_suffix}`.
-Use them sparingly, especially for JSON or JavaScript payloads, and validate generated JSON before saving.

-Request header rules can model vendor-specific behavior such as removing `X-Requested-With` from outbound proxy requests.
-The included JSTOR sample at `config/resources/jstor.json` shows a more complex resource profile with method expansion, cookie policy, domain behaviors, and a header removal rule. `config/resources/jstor-aluka.json` provides a second related-resource example. `config/resources/economist.json` shows anonymous URL rules and content rewrite rules for a more app-shell-heavy resource.

-The builder is not a full EZproxy parser and does not guarantee exact EZproxy directive compatibility.

 ## SAML SP Scaffolding

 Odo is designed to act as a SAML Service Provider for campus/Shibboleth-style identity infrastructure.
 Full SAML login initiation and assertion validation are future work, but the MVP includes SAML provider configuration APIs, admin UI controls, and a Service Provider metadata endpoint.